top of page

 Anyone who wished to control the Via Maris had to have chariots as these were the tanks of the day.
 These and the cavalry needed horses.
 These partially reconstructed stables are from the Israelite period.

-Megiddo is a tel, and this particular tel can be considered the birthplace of modern archeology.
+Megiddo is a tell, and this particular tell can be considered the birthplace of modern archeology.
 Until the late 1800s, no one knew what these trapezoidal hills in Israel and other places were.
-A breakthrough in their understanding came in 1890 when Sir Flinders Petrie, considered the father of modern archeology, noticed that a flash flood had split one of these hills in Gaza into two and had exposed layer upon layer of settlement.
+A breakthrough in their understanding came in 1890 when Sir Flinders Petrie, considered the father of modern archeology, noticed in Gaza that a flash flood had split one of these hills into two and had exposed layer upon layer of settlement.
 He was able to place these different layers into their historic context through their pottery.
 Shortly after this, Gottlieb Schumacher did the same at Megiddo.
 Thus, stratigraphic archeological research was born.

-We now know that a tel is formed from successive layers of habitation that collapse for various reasons and that are built over.
+We now know that a tell is formed from successive layers of habitation that collapse for various reasons and are rebuilt on top of the ruins.
 Over thousands of years this creates a mound.
-Because of the layer upon layer of collapsed outer walls, the tel narrows and squares off as it rises.
-In Tel Megiddo there are 26 layers of settlement from the Chalcolithic period and onwards.
+Because of the layer upon layer of collapsed outer walls, the tell narrows and squares off as it rises.
+At Tel Megiddo there are 26 layers of settlement from the Chalcolithic period onwards.
 Some of these layers can be appreciated from the Southern Observation Point (#13) where an archeological trench was dug between 1925 to 1939 by the University of Chicago Expedition.

 Exploring Tel Megiddo

 Even archeologists will admit that Tel Megiddo is a difficult place to understand.
-This is because 30 layers of civilization are stacked one on top of each other, much of the site has not been excavated, the buildings displayed are from different historical periods, and there is controversy surrounding the dating of them.
+This is because 30 layers of civilization are stacked one on top of each other, much of the site has not been excavated, the buildings displayed are from different historic periods, and there is controversy surrounding the dating of some of them.
 So, what is a casual visitor to do?
-My advice is to take a period such as the Israelite period and focus on this rather than trying to understand everything on the brochure map.
-To also go to the Observation Points.
+My advice is to take one period, such as the Israelite period, and focus on this rather than trying to understand everything in the brochure map.
+Make sure also to go to the Observation Points.

-The Canaanite Gate (#2).
+The Canaanite Gate (#2 in the brochure).
 You will first come to the Canaanite Gate.
-The history of Canaan is very much linked to the Egyptian empire, since it controlled the Canaanite city states for hundreds of years, especially during the Late Bronze Age (1550-1200 BCE).
-In this period, in 1475 BCE, Pharaoh Thutmose II defeated a coalition of Canaanite kings at the Battle of Megiddo.
+The history of Canaan is very much linked to that of the Egyptian empire since it controlled the Canaanite city states for hundreds of years, particularly during the Late Bronze Age (1550-1200 BCE).
+During this period, Pharaoh Thutmose II defeated a coalition of Canaanite kings at the Battle of Megiddo in 1475 BCE.
 Egypt considered its control of Canaan to be important for its own defense.
-This was also a time when the country flourished, in contrast to the Intermediate Bronze Age (2200-2000 BCE) when Megiddo was abandoned.
+This was also a time when the country flourished.
+In the Intermediate Bronze Age (2200-2000 BCE) Megiddo had been abandoned.

-The Canaanite gate in front of you was neither fortified nor attached to a wall.
-It probably had a decorative function as an approach to the adjoining Canaanite Palace, a wall of which can be seen, and the temple areas (#3, #5 and #9).
+This Canaanite gate was neither fortified nor attached to a wall and it probably had a decorative function as an approach to the adjoining Canaanite Palace, a wall of which can be seen, and the temple areas (#3, #5 and #9).
 These were destroyed in the Late Bronze Age and rebuilt, and finally destroyed again by a massive conflagration in the Iron Age at the beginning of the 10th century BCE.

 At the base of the gate are slabs of basalt, which would have been more durable than the limestone from which the rest of the gate was built.
 The gate has been preserved to a considerable height and little conservation was needed (a concrete line delineates the sections that were conserved).
-Excavations revealed charred remains of olive wood beams inserted between stone slabs and these were replaced.
-The stone paving leading to the gate is original.
+Excavations revealed charred remains of olive wood beams that were inserted between the stone slabs and these beams were replaced and can be seen.
+The stone paving leading to the gate is the original paving.

-The Israelite Gate (#4): Continue up the steps to view the Israelite Gate.
-This consists of a two chambered outer gate at the top of a ramp and a six-chambered inner gate connected to the outer gate by an L-shaped plaza.
+The Israelite Gate (#4): Continue up the steps to the Israelite Gate.
+It consists of a two chambered outer gate at the top of a ramp and a six-chambered inner gate connected to the outer gate by an L-shaped plaza.

 The Book of Joshua mentions that the king of Megiddo was defeated by Joshua and his territory was assigned to the tribe of Manasseh (Joshua 21).
-However, the tribe of Manasseh was unable to drive out the Canaanites from Megiddo and other cities assigned to them, and the Canaanites continued to live there (Judges 1:27).
-Thus, the first Israelite layer identified in Megiddo comes from a considerable time after the Israelite conquest of Canaan, from around 920 BCE.
+However, the tribe of Manasseh was unable to drive out the Canaanites from Megiddo and other cities assigned to them, and the Canaanites continued to live in these cities (Judges 1:27).
+Thus, the first Israelite layer identified in Megiddo comes from considerably later than the Israelite conquest of Canaan, from around 920 BCE.

-The Stables: There were two large stables in Megiddo, as this was the military center for the Israelite kingdom.
-The stable in the north (#6) was for cavalry horses and the southern one (#16) for chariot horses.
+The Stables: There were two large stables in Megiddo as this was the military center for the Israelite kingdom.
+The stable in the north (#6) was for cavalry horses and the southern one (#16) was for chariot horses.
 A Deep Granary (#15) next to the southern stable provided fodder for the horses.
 These partially reconstructed stables were built by either Jeroboam II in the 8th century or King Ahab in the 9th century BCE.
-Chariots were, of course, the tanks of that time.
+Chariots were the tanks of that time.
 Each chariot needed three horses, two to pull it and the third as a replacement.
-There was growing concern in the 8th century BCE about the growing power of Assyria.
-Eventually, the northern Israelite kingdom would be destroyed and its people exiled by them.
+There was growing concern in the 8th century BCE about the growing power of Assyria, and Assyria would eventually destroy the Northern Israelite kingdom and exile its people.

-The Northern Observation Point (#8) and Southern Observation Point (#12): See the brochure for what can be seen from these observation areas.
+The Northern Observation Point (#8) and Southern Observation Point (#12): See the brochure for what can be seen from these points.

 The amount of water that collects in the pool depends on the rainfall.
 Heavy rains can flood the tunnel.
-You can walk through the tunnel and this brings you to outside the tel.
-A path around the tel then takes you back to the Visitor Center.
-But leave this to the last, since you will otherwise have to reenter the site.
+You can walk through the tunnel and this will bring you to outside the tell.
+A path around the tell then takes you back to the Visitor Center.
+Leave this to the last, though, since you will otherwise have to reenter the site.

 Links to the HOME PAGE and best family activities, hikes and historic sites in the GOLAN, EASTERN GALILEE, UPPER GALILEE, LOWER GALILEE, JORDAN VALLEY & LAKE KINNERET, the SHEFELAH, TEL AVIV-YAFFO and surroundings, NORTH of TEL AVIV, and SOUTH of TEL AVIV.